 Car crashes are a significant cause of property damage, personal injury, and wrongful death.
-According to the South Carolina Traffic Collision Fact Book 2019 Edition, there is a motor vehicle accident every 3.7 minutes in South Carolina.
-If you have suffered such an accident, you may feel overwhelmed and unsure of how to move forward.
+According to the South Carolina Traffic Collision Fact Book 2020 Edition, there is a motor vehicle accident every 4.3 minutes in South Carolina.
+If you have suffered such an accident, you may feel overwhelmed and unsure how to move forward.
 A South Carolina car accident lawyer can help.

 Car accident victims may suffer from harsh consequences such as high medical bills and serious injuries resulting from the accident someone else caused.
 This can create long-term financial implications, limit health and mobility, and lead to pain and suffering for years to come.

-You can rely on our personal injury lawyers to provide sound legal advice and a detailed case review.
-We’ll help you understand your legal options, how to file an injury claim, and how to pursue maximum compensation.
-Contact us online for a consultation* with a South Carolina auto accident attorney at our law firm.
-Reach out to us now to your South Carolina car accident lawyer for support and guidance.
-HawkLaw Fights to Win.
+You can rely on our South Carolina auto injury lawyers to provide sound legal advice and a detailed case review.
+We will help you understand your legal options, how to file an injury claim, and how to pursue maximum compensation.
+Contact us online for a free consultation* with a South Carolina auto accident attorney at our law firm.

 While you hope, we deliver.
 HawkLaw’s team of South Carolina car accident lawyers have earned millions in compensation, including $3 million for one trucking accident*.
 But we’re not just your lawyers; we’re here to make sure you’re always doing okay and to help you get on track again.